AnchitSingh/CS659/README.md

 $ python3 basic.py
 ```

 Finally, we cannot assure that this project will run as desired on everyone's machine, but the instructor/mentor can please contact us to see real-time demonstration as done on April 20, 2021.
+We think it is best for the team to demonstrate again rather than the checker to install stuff on her/his machine and run this code.